PointAD+: Learning Hierarchical Representations for Zero-shot 3D Anomaly Detection: Experiment

 \textbf{ZS 3D anomaly detection.} Table~\ref{table: Performance comparison on ZS 3D anomaly detection in "one-vs-rest" setting.} presents the comparison of ZS 3D performance.
 Compared to the point-based method Cheraghian and the projection-based method PointCLIP V2, PointAD+ and PointAD achieve superior performance on ZS 3D anomaly detection over all three datasets across 32 object semantics.
 Especially, PointAD outperforms CLIP + Rendering from 61.2\% to 82.0\% I-AUROC and from 85.8\% to 94.2\% AP on MVTec3D-AD.
 PointAD+ further obtains the performance gain over PointAD.
 Besides global anomaly detection, PointAD+ and PointAD also attain superior segmentation performance.
 PointAD improves MVTec3D-AD by a large margin compared to Cheraghian from 88.2\% to 95.5\% P-AUROC and from 57.0\% to 84.4\% AUPRO.
 This improvement in overall performance is attributed to PointAD adapting CLIP's strong generalization to glocal anomaly semantics through hybrid representation learning.
 On this basis, PointAD+ further improves the performance from 95.5\% to 96.8\% P-AUROC and from 84.4\% to 88.4\% AUPRO.
 It is attributed to the hierarchy representation learning, incorporating explicit point relations to better reveal the abnormality within point clouds.
 As shown in Figure~\ref{f5:visualization}, PointAD+ and PointAD could accurately segment the unseen anomalies across diverse objects.
 In addition, PointAD+ and PointAD advance PointAD+-CoOp and PointAD-CoOp across all datasets by blocking the class semantics in text prompts~\cite{zhou2023anomalyclip}.

-\textbf{ZS M3D anomaly detection.} PointAD+ and PointAD allow the direct incorporation of RGB counterpart when it is available during the test.
-Table~\ref{table: Performance comparison on ZS M3D anomaly detection in "one-vs-rest" setting.} indicates that PointAD+ and PointAD leverage additional RGB information in a plug-and-plug manner to boost their performance.
+\textbf{ZS multimodal 3D anomaly detection.} PointAD+ and PointAD allow the direct incorporation of RGB counterpart when it is available during the test.
+Table~\ref{table: Performance comparison on ZS multimodal 3D anomaly detection in "one-vs-rest" setting.} indicates that PointAD+ and PointAD leverage additional RGB information in a plug-and-plug manner to boost their performance.
 PointAD gets the performance gain from 82.0\% to 86.9\% AUROC and from 94.2\% to 96.1\% AP for global semantics on MVTec3D-AD.
-Additionally, as for local semantics, the performance improves from 95.5\% to 97.2\% P-AUROC and from 84.4\% to 90.2\% AUPRO.
+As for local semantics, the performance improves from 95.5\% to 97.2\% P-AUROC and from 84.4\% to 90.2\% AUPRO.
 A large performance gain is also obtained on Eyecandies and Real3D-AD.
 PointAD+ can also benefit from the RGB information and break the performance achieved by PointAD, i.e., 98.2\% vs. 97.2\% P-AUROC and 93.1\% vs. 90.2\% AUPRO on MVTec3D-AD, and 79.2\% vs. 77.7\% I-AUROC and 81.7\% vs. 80.4\% AP on Eyecandies.
 As other methods can improve their performance in some metrics, they still suffer from performance degradation in other metrics due to inefficient integration of the two modalities.
-Instead, PointAD+ and PointAD achieve overall improvement across all metrics by incorporating explicit joint constraints on both point and pixel information.
-Figure~\ref{f5:visualization} also illustrates the superior performance of PointAD+ on ZS M3D detection.
+Instead, PointAD+ achieves overall improvement by incorporating explicit joint constraints on both point and pixel information.